blockdeep/otter/docs/Compatibility.md

 ---

-For any deviation or advanced customization, please coordinate with the OTTER team to ensure compatibility with the frontend and indexer.
+For any deviation or advanced customization, please coordinate with the Otter team to ensure compatibility with the frontend and indexer.

 ---

-Made with 🐋 by the OTTER team — bringing decentralized governance to the Sui ecosystem.
+Made with 🐋 by the Otter team — bringing decentralized governance to the Sui ecosystem.